Thalapathi: Filming

 Principal photography began before the role of Arjun had been cast.
 Ratnam said he chose to film in Mysore, Karnataka, because it had everything the script required, including a waterfront and a river.
-According to Sivan, Ratnam chose Mysore because "there'd be less people, or at least less people" having extreme adulation for Rajinikanth.
+According to Sivan, Ratnam chose Mysore because "there'd be less people" having extreme adulation for Rajinikanth.
 The slum scenes were filmed in Madras on a set that was erected by Thota Tharani.

 The first scene to be filmed was Subbulaxmi teaching a group of students by a river.
 Because the rising sun was important to the scene, it was filmed earlier than 5:45 am.
 By the time Rajinikanth came to film his part in the scene, the sun had already risen.
 To avoid continuity errors, he filmed after 4:30 am the next day.
 When filming against the "early morning or the late evening sun" was not possible, the crew used tungsten lights and mirrors to create the intended effect.

 Ratnam chose to film the prologue in which Kalyani gives birth to Surya in black and white because according to him, "Black and white gives the sense of this being a prologue without us having to define it as a prologue".
-Rajinikanth said he had a tough time while filming because Ratnam "was from a different school of film making and asked me to feel emotions even when taking part in a fight scene".
-Ratnam delayed filming the scene in which Surya meets his biological mother for the first time by a day at the request of Rajinikanth, who needed more time to prepare.
+He delayed filming the scene in which Surya meets his biological mother for the first time by a day at the request of Rajinikanth, who needed more time to prepare.

 The songs "Rakkamma Kaiya Thattu" and "Sundari Kannal" were filmed at Rayagopura, Melukote and Chennakeshava Temple, Somanathapura – both in Karnataka – respectively.
-"Rakkamma Kaiya Thattu" was filmed over the course of several nights, and was choreographed by Prabhu Deva and his father Mugur Sundar.
+"Rakkamma Kaiya Thattu" was filmed over several nights, and choreographed by Prabhu Deva and his father Mugur Sundar.
 Rajinikanth wore Samurai apparel for "Sundari Kannal"; according to The Hindu's S. Shiva Kumar, this was the closest Ratnam came to doing something like his idol Akira Kurosawa.
-With a budget of ₹30 million, Thalapathi was the most expensive South Indian film at the time of its release.
+With a budget of ₹30 million, Thalapathi was the most expensive South Indian film at the time.